lopezdsr/sql-query/sqlref/sql_reference.template.md

 ## Select
 {: #chapterSQLQueryStatement}

-The general syntax of an SQL query statement is outlined below using the `query` clause and the `namedQuery` clause.
+See in the following examples the outline of the general syntax of an SQL query statement that uses the `query` clause and the `namedQuery` clause.

 <h3 id="query">query</h3>